Build interactive AI video funnels with HeyGen + Tolstoy

 Interactive sales funnels

-Use HeyGen’s AI avatars to guide viewers through personalised, interactive sales journeys in Tolstoy—qualifying leads, addressing objections, and routing them to the right product or rep based on their responses.
+Use HeyGen’s AI avatars to guide viewers through personalized, interactive sales journeys in Tolstoy—qualifying leads, addressing objections, and routing them to the right product or rep based on their responses.

 Customer onboarding and support

-Create choose-your-own-path onboarding experiences with HeyGen videos delivering step-by-step instructions, so customers can get the help they need without being overwhelmed with irrelevant information.
+Create choose-your-own-path onboarding experiences with HeyGen videos delivering step-by-step instructions, so customers can get the help they need without being overwhelmed by irrelevant information.

 Recruitment and candidate engagement